top of page

 This beautiful statue of St Winefride was an 1886 replacement for the statute destroyed in the 17th century

 The bold attempt in 1639 to create a hospice for pilgrims at the Star Inn, bought by George Petre who’s father had been imprisoned for his faith at the Tower of London, was blocked.
 During the Civil Wars of 1642-49 the well and shrine were very badly damaged in that tremendous paroxysm of swivel-eyed vandalism, the whitewashed statue of Winefride completely destroyed.
 In 1656 the Jesuit priest at Holywell, Humphrey Evans was imprisoned and badly beaten.
 In 1679, Father John Plessington was hung, drawn and quartered (quite the most vile of executions, and one which would probably make the Romans shiver) at Boughton in Chester, his remains thought to have been smuggled into Holywell and hidden in the Star Inn.
-By the June of 1686, Jesuit priests at the shrine were not in a position to take mass, though whether this was because of the state of repair of the chapel at the time, or for fear of discovery and arrest is unclear.
+By June of 1686, Jesuit priests at the shrine were not in a position to take mass, though whether this was because of the state of repair of the chapel at the time, or for fear of discovery and arrest is unclear.
 The keys to the chapel were then with a secular priest, one Mr Brian who lived at the Cross Keys Inn.

 But in the August of 1686, the Catholic James II and his Queen, Mary of Modena visited the shrine as pilgrims,

-‘To crave the prayers of St Winefride that they might be blessed with a son,’
+To crave the prayers of St Winefride that they might be blessed with a son,

 Clearly they were aware that one of the miracles that Winefride was renowned for, was that of curing infertility.
 James presented the shrine with part of a dress worn by Mary Queen of Scots and in light of the damage and disrepair of the chapel, the Queen gave £30 towards a restoration.
-This money was given to the Jesuit in charge at the shrine, Father Thomas Roberts which irked Mr Brian considerably.
+This money was given to the Jesuit in charge at the shrine, Father Thomas Roberts, which irked Mr Brian considerably.
 The legal dispute raised by Brian was eventually dismissed in favour of the crown.
 In the May of 1687, the Queen wrote to Sir Roger Mostyn, stating that,

-‘Having pleased the King, by his royal grant, to bestow upon me ye ancient chapell adjoining to St winefride’s Well, these are to desire you to give present possession, in my name, of the said chapell, to Mr Thomas Roberts, who will deliver this letter into your hands.
+Having pleased the King, by his royal grant, to bestow upon me ye ancient chapell adjoining to St winefride’s Well, these are to desire you to give present possession, in my name, of the said chapell, to Mr Thomas Roberts, who will deliver this letter into your hands.
 It being also my intention to have the place decently repaired, and put to a good use.
 I further desire that you will afford your favour and protection, that he may not be disturbed in the performance thereof.
-You may rest assured that what you do herein, according to my desire, shall be very kindly remembered.’
+You may rest assured that what you do herein, according to my desire, shall be very kindly remembered.

 This seems to have emboldened the Jesuits at Holywell, who perhaps felt that with the support of both James and Mary, the good times had returned.
 The Jesuits demanded the keys to the chapel, and on Brian’s refusal to hand them over, their agents ‘broke open the door’ of his room at the Cross Keys, ‘and delivered possession thereof to the Jesuits’.
 Mr Brian, it seems, did not wish to incur the displeasure of the Queen any further than he already had, and accepted the loss of the keys and the chapel.
 The Queen’s money was put to good effect, the chapel substantially restored and a stone, dated to 1687 incorporated into the well basin.
 It is possible that it was at this time that the pool was built, further enabling pilgrims to immerse themselves in the waters of the spring.

-However, while things must have seemed to be improving for weary Catholics, in June 1688 the Queen gave birth to a son an heir - a Catholic son and heir, and once again the Protestant hammer fell resounding.
+However, while things must have seemed to be improving for weary Catholics, in June 1688 the Queen gave birth to a son and heir - a Catholic son and heir, and once again the Protestant hammer fell resounding.
 It must have seemed for a moment that Winefride’s blessing had been granted, but the Glorious Revolution of 1688 forced James and Mary into exile.
 The Protestant rule of William of Orange and Mary, his Queen and daughter of Charles II, invited to rule by a Parliament fearful of a further Catholic monarch brought with it a backlash against the old religion, even, perhaps surprisingly, in Holywell.
 A crowd plundered the Star Inn, burnt books - never a good sign - and went as far as to burn a cross in the market place.
 Father Roberts was forced, apparently, ‘to spend the next three summers sleeping out’.
 You can imagine Mr Brian’s reaction.
 Of the events of 1688, Thomas Pennant, writing a century later, claims of James that he was,

-‘A prince who lost three kingdoms for a mass.’
+A prince who lost three kingdoms for a mass.

 But still the pilgrimages continued.
 Celia Fiennes, travelling through the North West in 1698, visiting family in Chester, made her way to Holywell, and gave a brief but rather fabulous account of her visit, writing that, ‘there I saw abundance of ye devout papists on their knees all round a well.’
 In fact, she seems most concerned with the apparent impropriety of pilgrims getting changed by the side of the well.
 She continues that they are to be, ‘pity’d by us yt have the advantage of knowing better’, while describing the Welsh of Holywell as speaking Welsh, which seems to have come as something of a surprise, and going around, ‘barefoote and bare leg’d - a nasty sort of people.’
 Still, causal bigotry aside, it is clear from her report that despite the Protestant ascendancy and the anti-Catholic legislation of 1695 and 1700, St Winefride’s well and shrine were still very much in business, a fact confirmed by the Jesuit Father Philip Metcalf writing in 1712 that,

-‘In the travelling season the town of Holywell appears populous, crowded with zealous pilgrims from all parts of Britain.
-The well itself receives a succession of visitants from sunrise till late at night.’
+In the travelling season the town of Holywell appears populous, crowded with zealous pilgrims from all parts of Britain.
+The well itself receives a succession of visitants from sunrise till late at night.

 Bishop Fleetwood of St Asaph was incandescent with rage at the use of the shrine and well within his diocese, claiming that,

-‘Great resort is had to Holywell by pilgrims (as they call them) from all the different quarters of the kingdom and even from Ireland...the enemy we have to deal with grows more numerous, is active, vigilant and daring, daily pushes on its conquests, is in good heart and under no discouragement but that of laws.’
+Great resort is had to Holywell by pilgrims (as they call them) from all the different quarters of the kingdom and even from Ireland...the enemy we have to deal with grows more numerous, is active, vigilant and daring, daily pushes on its conquests, is in good heart and under no discouragement but that of laws.

 This last assertion was perhaps a spur to the authorities to take action.
 In 1718, following information given regarding the considerable religious riches held within the ‘Popish chapels’ at the Star Inn and Cross Keys, dragoons were sent, under the pretence of travelling to Chester, to seize them.
 At the Cross Keys they apparently arrived as mass was being said and found, ‘a priest at the altar’.
 Taking both the priest, a Mr Wilmot, and ‘their trinkets’, the dragoons retreated.
 The Star Inn was also targeted, but either because of the furore at the Cross Keys, or through prior warning, little was found.
 And in 1723 the chapel, which has provided unbroken service to the Catholic faithful and pilgrims for so very long was taken over by the authorities and turned into a day school, used so that poor children may be,

-‘Instructed by proper masters in reading, writing and arithmetick.’
+Instructed by proper masters in reading, writing and arithmetick.

 Thomas Pennant ‘The History of the Parishes of Whiteford and Holywell’ 1796